datphannguyenle/Visualizedata_TTPython/README.md

 * datphannguyenle@gmail.com

 # REQUERIMENTS:
-* You have to install pip if you are using Linux or a similar one to run this project
+* You have to install pip if you use Linux or a similar one to run this project
 * Dowload new version Python -> https://www.python.org
 * pip install numpy
 * pip install pandas